Finding the Best Places to Retire Since 2006!

 Mt.
 Juliet, Tennessee

-Comfortable, Leafy and Well-Kept, Mt.
-Juliet Has Beautiful Homes, Plentiful Shopping and is Close to Big City Amenities
+Soothing, Growing and Safe, Mt.
+Juliet is Close to Both Big City Amenities and Lake Recreation

-Overview: The leafy town of Mt.
+Leafy Mt.
 Juliet is just outside of Nashville in north central Tennessee.
-Well managed, well kept and known for its high quality of life, it has grown by 45% within the last decade.
+Soothing, safe and well-managed, it is known as a nice place to live and has grown 30% within the last decade.

-Established neighborhoods with modest bungalows and ranch ramblers on large lawns exist side by side with new subdivisions that have Craftsman and contemporary brick styles on smaller lots.
+Established neighborhoods with modest bungalows and ranch ramblers on large lawns exist side by side with new subdivisions sporting Craftsman and contemporary brick styles on smaller lots.
 Lake Providence is a lovely 55+ community.
-Shopping and dining opportunities are more than adequate with five malls that have national retailers (Belk, Walmart, Walgreens, etc.), nicer chain restaurants and movie theaters.
-The farmers' market happens throughout the summer.
-The parks and recreation department has a robust menu, and two nearby lakes, 14,000-acre Percy Priest and 22,500-acre Old Hickory Lake, provide opportunities for fishing, camping and boating.
+Shopping and dining opportunities are more than adequate with five malls that have national retailers, nicer chain restaurants and movie theaters.
+Locals enjoy the farmers' market throughout the summer.
+The parks and recreation department features a robust menu, and two nearby lakes, 14,000-acre Percy Priest and 22,500-acre Old Hickory Lake, provide opportunities for fishing, camping and boating.
 Nashville's big city amenities are just down Interstate 40.

 Age 45 or Better: 28%